rs3lab/mage-artifact/README.md

 Check the `Installation` section in the `README.md` of `mage-libos` subdir

 ## Evaluation:

+**SOSP Evaluators**:
+Mage-LibOS requires packages to be installed on the host (we've installed these for you on the evaluation environment).
+These packages interfere with Mage-Linux; so we recommend testing Mage-LibOS _first_, then running `sudo ofed_uninstall.sh`, then the Mage-Linux evaluations.

 ### Mage-LibOS
 Check the `Evaluation` section in the `README.md` of `mage-libos` subdir
 ### Mage-Kernel